Computing exact $D$-optimal designs by mixed integer second-order cone programming: Appendix: Other optimality criteria

-Another widely used criterion is the one of $I-$ optimality (or $V-$optimality).
-Here, the criterion is the average of the variances of the predicted values $\hat{\vec{y}_1}, \ldots, \hat{\vec{y}_s}$:
+Another widely used criterion is the one of $I$-optimality (or $V$-optimality).
+Here, the criterion is the inverse of the average of the variances of the predicted values $\hat {\vec{y}}_1, \ldots, \hat{\vec{y}}_s$:

-In fact, this criterion coincides with the $\Phi_{A|K}$ criterion, by setting $K$ to any matrix of full column rank satisfying $KK^T = \frac{1}{s} \sum_{i=1}^s A_i A_i^T$ (see e.g. \textsection 9.8 in~\cite{Puk93}).
-Hence $\Phi_I-$optimal designs can be computed by SOCP.
-Note that there is also a weighted version of $I-$optimality, which can be reduced to an $A_K-$optimal design problem in the same manner.
+In fact, this criterion coincides with the $\Phi_{A|K}$ criterion, by setting $K$ to any matrix of full column rank satisfying $KK^T = \frac{1}{s} \sum_{i=1}^s A_i A_i^T$; see, for example, Section~9.8 in~\cite{Puk93}.
+Hence $\Phi_I$-optimal designs can be computed by SOCP.
+Note that there is also a weighted version of $I$-optimality, which can be reduced to an $A_K$-optimal design problem in the same manner.